 This might be a close friend or relative.
 Maybe someone you don’t know well but you know has an optimistic outlook on life. (i.e. author, influential person, etc.).

 Taking into consideration all of your answers, what’s a healthier perspective?
-Put your focus on this new thought for the day.
+Put your focus on this new thought for the day and start to see anxiety and depression melt away.

 If you found this information helpful, SUBSCRIBE TODAY, and you’ll receive our Free PDF of 50 Great Relationship Building Questions AND our Free Life Balance Tips eBook!